Maryland Divorce Laws

 Residency requirements: Maryland, like other states, has minimum residency requirements that must be met before you can file for divorce.
 According to Maryland law one spouse must be a Maryland resident for 12 months or 1 year prior to filing.

 Property division laws: All states in the country are either equitable distribution states on community property states in terms of dividing marital assets and property.
 Maryland is an equitable distribution state meaning that each spouse owns the income they generated throughout the course of the marriage.
 That spouse also has the right to manage any property that’s in his or her name alone.
 At the time of divorce the spouse whose name is on what property isn’t the only deciding factor.
 Rather, Maryland divorce laws dictate the courts will divide and distribute marital assets and real property in a manner considered fair.
 It is important to note that will be fair but not exactly equal.

 Eldersburg MD Divorce Lawyers With a Unique Skill Set

 Our Westminster Maryland divorce attorneys bring to the table more than 30 years of experience.
 In addition to that, we also offer something you might not expect.
 Eldersburg Divorce Lawyer Kirk Seaman began his extensive career many years ago where he worked every day to provide creative solutions to complex issues, while utilizing litigation, negotiation and collaboration skills.
 The Westminster Maryland divorce lawyers have the ability to unlock difficult problems with creative solutions, while working and negotiating effectively in your Maryland family law matter.

-By staying driven toward results and exploring every opportunity to reach your goals, our Westminster divorce lawyers can work to help resolve your case. contact us today to schedule your free initial consultation at one of our convenient locations in Baltimore County, MD & Carroll County, MD.
+By staying driven toward results and exploring every opportunity to reach your goals, our Westminster divorce lawyers can work to help resolve your case.
+Contact us today to schedule your free initial consultation at one of our convenient locations in Baltimore County, MD, Howard County, MD, Baltimore City, Carroll County, MD & Harford County, MD.